• +1-800-513-5423

 Tramadol (ConZip, Ryzolt, Ultram)

-Pain killer withdrawal symptoms and risks of dependency
+ptoms and risks of dependency

 Opioids and opiates are painkillers that are usually prescribed after a traumatic health event.
 When a person has been prescribed pain medications, there is always a risk for dependency.
-Most people who find themselves dependant on pain medications have come to this point from a slow progression of having to use more of the same medication for pain relief.
+Most people who find themselves dependent on pain medications have come to this point from a slow progression of having to use more of the same medication for pain relief.
 At some point, the dependency will systematically turn on pain receptors to emulate the pain in the body in order to get the drug it needs to function.
-At this point, addiction is a serious possibility, and detox is almost always necessary to manage the withdrawal symptoms that are synonymous of opiate and opioid withdrawal.
+At this point, addiction is a serious possibility, and detox is almost always necessary to manage the withdrawal symptoms that are synonymous with opiate and opioid withdrawal.
+Withdrawal from fast-acting opiates and opioids can start after 12 hours from the last dose, and long-acting opioids set in after 30 hours.
+After 36-48 hours, withdrawal is at full peak and can last for 48-72 more hours, depending on the use amount and severity of the addiction.

-Early withdrawal symptoms can include drug cravings sweats and fever, muscle aches and spasms, anxiety, increased blood pressure, and sleep deprivation.
+STAGES OF OPIATE AND OPIOID WITHDRAWAL: Early withdrawal symptoms can include drug cravings, sweats and fever, muscle aches and spasms, anxiety, increased blood pressure, and sleep deprivation.
 The early stages of withdrawal from opioids can cause mood swings and restlessness.

-Stage 2 withdrawal symptoms can emulate flu symptoms. nausea, vomiting, diarrhea, goosebumps, shivering, cold sweats, depression, severe stomach cramps and muscle pain coupled with sleep deprivation.
+Stage 2 withdrawal symptoms can emulate flu symptoms. nausea, vomiting, diarrhea, goosebumps, shivering, cold sweats, depression, severe stomach cramps, and muscle pain coupled with sleep deprivation.

 1-800-513-5423

 Below we have listed a few detox centers in various cities around the state of Arizona to help you.
-If you are looking for a detox program in your city that is not included on this list, please contact us directly free of charge and we can help you get into detox for opioid and opiate dependency.
+If you are looking for a detox program in your city that is not included on this list, please contact us directly free of charge, and we can help you get into detox for opioid and opiate dependency.

 1-800-513-5423